Tutorial: self-hosting

 • GitHub Container Registry at https://github.com/badges/shields/pkgs/container/shields

-The next tag is the latest build from master, or tagged snapshot releases are available:
+The next tag is the latest build from master.
+These are only available for linux/amd64

 # DockerHub